Jerry-Vrrr/shippo-takehome/README.md

 They can click `Check Rates` to see their other shipping options.

-Or `Send Package` to complete the transaction and recieve a confirmation.
+`Send Package` to complete the transaction and recieve a confirmation.

+Or `Search` for an existing parcel.

 ## Technology Stack